questdb/documentation/deployment/capacity-planning.md

 If you have followed the [setup guide](https://questdb.io/docs/deployment/systemd/), then the file should be called `questdb.service` and be located at `~/.config/systemd/user/questdb.service`.

 Add this property to the `[Service]` section, setting it to at least `1048576`, or higher if you have set higher OS-wide limits.

 Then restart the service.
-If you have configured these settings correctly, any warnings in the web console should now be cleared.
+If you have configured these settings correctly, any warnings in the [Web Console](/docs/web-console/) should now be cleared.

 #### Setting system-wide open file limit on MacOS: